Skip to content

 4.3.4

-Fixed interest rates for indexed loans do not change over the course of the loan.
+Fixed interest rates for indexed loans do not change during the course of the loan.

 4.3.5

-Variable interest rates may be increased or decreased by the Fund, according to the interest decisions of the Fund's Board.
-Interest and any changes to them are, among other things, based on required rate of return of non-indexed bonds published by banks and financial institutions in Iceland, the State Treasury or municipalities, and/or the policy interest rates by the Central Bank of Iceland (Seðlabanki Íslands), counterparty risk and operational costs.
+Variable interest rates may be increased or decreased according to the decisions of the Fund's Board.
+Interest and any changes to them are based on required rate of return of non-indexed bonds published by banks and financial institutions in Iceland, the State Treasury or municipalities, and/or the policy interest rates by the Central Bank of Iceland (Seðlabanki Íslands), counterparty risk and operational costs.

 4.4 Non-indexed mortgage loans